27 healthy chicken breast recipes

 Sabrina Ghayour's Seville-inspired dish calls for smoked sweet paprika, cumin seeds and oranges three ways: juice, zest and wedges.
 This zingy dish is high in protein and low in saturated fat – serve with one of our best ever side dishes for a balanced and nutritious meal.

-Throw together this simple pasta salad using leftover chicken, tomatoes and greens.
-This is a great choice for a nutritious packed lunch, as once cooled, the starch in the pasta becomes a ‘resistant starch’, which the body treats more like fibre.
+Throw together this simple pasta salad using leftover chicken breast, tomatoes and greens.
+It's a great choice for a nutritious packed lunch, as once cooled, the starch in the pasta becomes a 'resistant starch', which the body treats more like fibre.
 This helps to sustain energy levels and supports gut health.

-Whether you’re following a paleo diet or not, this quick and easy chicken dinner is one to try.
-Chicken stock keeps the meat moist without adding flat, and lemon, garlic, parsley and capers fill it with flavour.
+Whether you're following a paleo diet or not, this quick and easy chicken dinner is one to try.
+Chicken stock keeps the meat moist without adding fat, then lemon, garlic, parsley and capers fill it with flavour.
 Serve with one of our best ever sides.

 This vibrant chicken salad with crunchy green beans, mangetout and lentils is super-simple and quick to make.
 With just 6.2g of fat and 238 calories per portion, this is a lovely, light midweek meal.